Investors paid 18.58p per share in the New Listing for this property, and it became available on the Resale market May 1st 2015.

 - In 2013, the council approved the £250m redevelopment of a 17-acre former industrial site in the area.
 The Old Vinyl Factory, close to the Crossrail station, is forecast to deliver 4,000 jobs, 650 homes and 750,000 sq ft of commercial and leisure space in Hayes by 2022.

 - Hayes, which used to be largely industrial, is on its way to becoming a business and high-tech hub.
-Boris Johnson, the Mayor of London, has recently allocated £7.7m to help build an incubator focused on 3D printing in Hayes.
+Boris Johnson, the former Mayor of London, allocated £7.7m to help build an incubator focused on 3D printing in Hayes.
 US wireless music systems company Sonos and global IT firm Champ Cargosystems are among the technology companies that have recently committed to long leases in Hayes.

 Read more detail on the investment case here.